rh-ai-quickstart/Billing-extraction-with-GroundX/README.md

 For many organizations, critical financial and billing information remains locked inside unstructured formats like scans, PDFs, and images.
 Extracting this data traditionally requires slow, error-prone manual entry or brittle, template-based OCR systems that break whenever a vendor shifts a column or alters a layout.
 Processing complex document structures—such as nested tables, multi-page invoices, and diverse document formats—at scale remains a highly complex technical challenge.

 This AI quickstart is designed to bypass those hurdles, helping you get up and running quickly with a robust, production-ready extraction pipeline.
 You will deploy GroundX from EyeLevel to automate billing data extraction within a secure, on-premises AI environment powered by OpenShift AI.

-### What you'll do

-1. Deploy the GroundX stack on OpenShift (operators, MinIO, database, GroundX, and Streamlit UI)
-2. Verify the deployment — check pods and run **Infrastructure Check** in the UI
-3. Run billing extraction on a sample PDF or image via the Streamlit app
-4. Inspect structured results (account number, amount due, due date, and related fields) and review job history

 ### See it in action